Archive Best Children’s Books About Internet Safety

 Age Range: 4-8

 Clicker the Cat is a book series written by Kyla Cullinane, targeted toward preschoolers.
-As the winner of the prestigious Mom’s Choice Awards, Clicker the Cat has proved itself highly beneficial to parents, along with school educators, for teaching kids about safety on digital devices.
+It has won the prestigious Mom’s Choice Award.
+Therefore, it’s highly beneficial to parents, along with school educators, for teaching kids about safety on digital devices.

 As the first book in the series, Clicker the Cat tells the story of a cat that has his tablet glued to him and can’t manage to put it down.
-He spends countless hours playing games, until his friend, Digi the Dog, enters the scene and shows him the necessity of cutting back on his screen time to make time for outside play as well.
+He spends countless hours playing games.
+One day, his friend, Digi the Dog, enters the scene and shows him the necessity of cutting back on his screen time to make time for outside play as well.

-The series, written in rhyme, is highly entertaining for children, and teaches them about a balanced screen time, safe web search, recognizing and avoiding online trolls, downloading and using apps, and going viral.
+The series, written in rhyme, is highly entertaining for children and teaches them about good digital habits, safe web search, recognizing and avoiding online trolls, downloading and using apps, and going viral.
 Other books in the series, all of which we recommend, include:

 1. Chicken Clicking